 This, in contrast to the last time we were in the Lake District and decided to stay in a glamping hut in November.

-There was also plenty of space in the Hobbit Hole for four adults to gather to chat and eat – and each one sleeps up to two adults and four children.
+There was also plenty of space in the Glamping Burrow for four adults to gather to chat and eat – and each one sleeps up to two adults and four children.

 The sleeping ledge itself is similar to if you laid out squishy gym mats.